thomased/thomased.github.io/publications.md

 ### 2019

-Paine KC, White TE, Whitney KD (in revision) Intraspecific floral color variation as perceived by pollinators and non-pollinators: evidence for pollinator-imposed constraints? _Evolutionary Ecology_.
+Paine KC, White TE, Whitney KD (in press) Intraspecific floral color variation as perceived by pollinators and non-pollinators: evidence for pollinator-imposed constraints? _Evolutionary Ecology_.

 Maia R, Gruson H, Endler JA, White TE (2019) pavo 2: new tools for the spectral and spatial analysis of colour in R. [_Methods in Ecology and Evolution_](http://dx.doi.org/10.1111/2041-210X.13174), Early View.
 | [preprint](https://doi.org/10.1101/427658) |